Writer - Director

 Catherine is an award winning writer/director, actress and musician.
 She has taught at the NY Stage & Film Program, the Broadway Theater Institute, and been a guest artist, director and performer internationally.
 She is a National Film Challenge winner, and an Emerging Director finalist in Seattle.
 She was a kick off speaker for the Citizen Jane Film Festival, celebrating female directors, and recently chosen to receive a RAC grant.
 She is an NEA funded grant recipient, for her feature length screenplay Parallel Chords and has been commissioned to write three other screenplays.
-She is gearing up to launch the feature in 2018.
+She was awarded “Best Feature Writer” at the LA Femme International Film Festival for her debut feature film, which also won Best Narrative Feature, Best Cinematography, Best Production Design, and was nominated for the Emerging Director / New Filmmaker Forum in the St. Louis International Film Festival.

 Additionally, she has created music for MTV, done string arrangements for Platinum selling Kate Nash, has performed on violin for an audience of 80,000, has recorded and/or performed w/Grammy artists, and numerous musicians of different styles.
 She has worked multiple times with favorite Theater World award winner, and recording artist Nellie McKay.
 As an actress, she has been in dozens of films, TV, and stage productions in New York and internationally.